mrfitzpa/czekitout/README.md

 <!--
-For those reading raw .rst files, see file `docs/INSTALL.rst` for instructions on installing the `czekitout` library as well as instructions for compiling the documentation of this library.
+For those reading raw .rst files, see file `docs/INSTALL.rst` for instructions on installing the `czekitout` library.
 -->